1beb/say-it/README.md

 5. Text is automatically typed at your cursor position using ydotool

 ### Project Files
-- `/home/b/projects/say-it/start_dictation.sh` - Starts audio recording
+- `start_dictation.sh` - Starts audio recording
-- `/home/b/projects/say-it/stop_dictation.sh` - Stops recording and types transcribed text
+- `stop_dictation.sh` - Stops recording and types transcribed text
-- `/home/b/projects/say-it/toggle_dictation.sh` - Toggle script (used by keyboard shortcut)
+- `toggle_dictation.sh` - Toggle script (used by keyboard shortcut)

-### Model
+### Whisper Model
-Using: **base.en** (142 MB) - English-only model with good speed/accuracy balance
+Default: **base.en** (142 MB) - English-only model with good speed/accuracy balance

+To use a different model:
+1. Download it to your whisper.cpp/models directory
+2. Update the MODEL variable in start_dictation.sh and stop_dictation.sh

 ### Troubleshooting